VincentGurgul/transformers/4_Machine_Translation/README.md

 In April 2006, the first internet translation service based on statistical machine translation methods was launched by Google. [[Och, 2006]](#References)

 The introduction of pivot-based translation was responsible for significant improvements in the translations of low-resource languages.
-The idea is that the translation from a source to a target languange can be improved by introducing a third language, the pivot language, for which a larger amount of bilingual training is available. [[Wang et al., 2006]](#References)
+The idea is that the translation from a source to a target languange can be improved by introducing a third language, the pivot language, for which a larger amount of bilingual training data is available. [[Wang et al., 2006]](#References)

 With strong progress in deep learning technology in speech, vision, and other fields, researchers began to apply deep learning technology to machine translation.
 In 2014, [[Bahdanau et al., 2014]](#References) proposed an RNN-based attentional encoder-decoder neural network architecture for machine translation.
 The encoder maps the source sentence to a real-valued vector or matrix, from which the decoder creates the translation in the target language.
 In the same paper the authors also introduced the concept of the attention mechanism for the first time and coined the term “neural machine translation”.

 However, this network still had a significant weakness — the out-of-vocabulary problem — where the model is not capable of translating a word it has never encountered before.
 This problem was solved by [[Sennrich et al., 2015]](#References) with the introduction of byte-pair encoding as a subword-tokenization algorithm.
-This method made machine translation models capable of open-vocabulary translation by encoding rare and unknown words as sequences of subword units as is used in machine translation until this day.
+This method made machine translation models capable of open-vocabulary translation by encoding rare and unknown words as sequences of subword units and is used in machine translation until this day.

 Those advances in the field led to [[Dong et al., 2015]](#References) introducing the first multilingual neural machine translation model based on that attentional encoder-decoder architecture.
 This model achieved significantly higher translation quality over individually learned models for both high- and low-resource languages, by using a shared encoder.